|University of Arkansas at Little Rock|

 - Administrative Divisions: The primary administrative divisions of the university.

 - Policy Management Board: The board designated by the chancellor to serve as managers of policy process.
-The Policy Management Board serves as a resource for policy originators and custodians: it can aid in policy development or proposals to change to policy, and it reviews policy before chancellor approval.
+The Policy Management Board serves as a resource for policy originators and custodians: it can aid in policy development or proposals to change policy, and it reviews policy before chancellor approval.
 The Policy Management Board creates, maintains, and revises the policy template or templates.

 - The Board will be composed of the following members: at least one member appointed by each vice chancellor to represent their divisions, one representative from University Legal Counsel, one representative from Faculty Senate, and one representative from Staff Senate.